shaharyakir/ton-content/BLOG02.md

 For convenience, our development environment will rely on several clever scripts for testing, compiling and deploying our code.
 The most convenient language for these scripts is JavaScript, executed by an engine called Nodejs.
 The installation instructions are [here](https://nodejs.org/).
 We will need a fairly recent version of node like `v16` or `v17`.
 You can verify your nodejs version by running `node -v` in terminal.

+// TODO => WASM
+// TODO => tx-emulator
+// Previously, in the ton ecosystem there was reliancy// on precompiled binaries - func and fift.
+// Here we'll use cross-platform, wasm-based compiler
+// make sure func-js has CLI (if it's THE ONE)
 The next pair of tools, `func` and `fift`, are required for compiling our smart contracts.
 These are command-line executables that are published as part of the official [TON code base](https://github.com/newton-blockchain/ton/tree/master/crypto/func).
 Building the two tools from source is a bit cumbersome, so the easiest way is to find somebody who has already built them for you - me!
 Take a look at my [ton-binaries](https://github.com/ton-defi-org/ton-binaries) repo and use it to download pre-built versions of `func` and `fift` for the operating system that you're using.
 Don't forget to make the tools executable, place them in path and setup `fiftlib` (see instructions in the repo).
 Make sure everything is working by running in terminal `fift -V` and `func -V`.

 Last but not least, you will need a decent IDE with FunC and TypeScript support.
 I recommend [Visual Studio Code](https://code.visualstudio.com/) - it's free and open source.
 Also install the [FunC Plugin](https://marketplace.visualstudio.com/items?itemName=tonwhales.func-vscode) to add syntax highlighting for the FunC language.